 I had one last crack at joining the air force when I finished my course at SAE.
 I did really well.
 All the examinations, the interviews, the psychometric testing, the physicals.
 I was smashing it.
 As I got closer and closer to actually getting in to the RAAF I became increasingly nervous and anxious.
 Becoming a full-time military pilot meant no more recording sessions, no more magical moments in the studio, no more song writing.
 The idea of giving up my newly forming life as a professional music producer was too painful.

-I am a music producer now however the role looks very different to what it was for the first ten years.
-These days I’m in the studio less and doing more managerial tasks that are important for the growth of our recording studio.
-Stewart Havill is on deck in the studio space much more than I am but I love what I do in the studio.
-I get called in to play lots of different musical instruments on Artist’s records and I can limit my involvement specifically to the more creative task which is what I love the most.
+I am a music producer.
+However, the role looks very different to what it was for the first ten years.
+These days I’m in the studio less.
+I do more managerial tasks that are important for the growth of our recording studio.
+Stewart Havill is on deck in the studio space much more than I am.
+I do, however, love what I do in the studio.
+Playing lots of different musical instruments on Artist’s records is what I love most!
+I can limit my involvement specifically to the more creative task which is what I love the most.

 I hope this gives other people some insight into the journey of becoming a music producer.
 Everyone’s story is completely different and the career experience is completely different for each individual.
-If you’d like to learn more about what we do in our recording studio please get into touch at firstname.lastname@example.org or call 0408 300 402.
+Learn more about what we do in our recording studio.
+Please get into touch at firstname.lastname@example.org or call 0408 300 402.